zmoon/vorts/README.md

 ## TODO:

-* [ ] Add the Poincare output as an option to the Fortran code
+* [x] Add the Poincare output as an option to the Fortran code
-* [ ] Convert the two test scripts to a Jupyter Notebook for example
+* [ ] Convert the two test scripts to a Jupyter Notebook (Jupytext) for example
 * [ ] Write Python interface to the Fortran version as practice?